-This bill would make a few, mostly technical, changes in this statute that passed in 2002 that remedied a problem that occurs when animals must be seized as the result of cruelty investigations.
+This law makes a few, mostly technical, changes in this statute that passed in 2002 that remedied a problem that occurs when animals must be seized as the result of cruelty investigations.

-The law (M.G.L.
+Since 2002, M.G.L.
 Ch.
-272 §104) now allows an authority that seizes an animal pursuant to applicable animal cruelty or fighting statutes to request the court to order a bond to cover the costs of caring for the animal during the period of time the animal is held until the case is adjudicated.
+272 §104 allows an authority that seizes an animal pursuant to applicable animal cruelty or fighting statutes to request the court to order a security to cover the costs of caring for the animal during the period of time the animal is held until the case is adjudicated.

 The reason this law was enacted was to remedy problems that occur when animals must be seized as the result of cruelty investigations:

-With this law, many cases have been resolved more quickly and animals placed in permanent homes in a more expeditious and humane manner.
+Many cases have been resolved more quickly and animals placed in permanent homes in a more expeditious and humane manner due to this law.
 However, there have been some issues that have limited this statute from being as effective a tool as it can be.
-Highlights include:

-- The bill would now allow the district attorney to file the petition for the bond.
-It would, in many cases, be more efficient to allow the bond issue to be addressed as part of the prosecution.
+Allowing the district attorney to file the petition for the security.
+It would, in many cases, be more efficient to allow the security issue to be addressed as part of the prosecution.
 Many local police departments seize animals and this would particularly help them.